Antonia Bernasconi: Life

-In 1770, at the Teatro Regio Ducale in Milan, she took the part of Aspasia in the premiere of Mozart's early opera Mitridate, re di Ponto.
+On December 26, 1770, at the Teatro Regio Ducale in Milan,Bernasconi took the part of Aspasia in the premiere of Mozart's early opera Mitridate, re di Ponto.
 She distrusted the powers of the boy, aged fourteen, to compose the arias for her, and requested to see what she was to sing, to which he acceded.
 She tried a piece, and was charmed with it.
 Mozart then, piqued at her want of confidence, gave her another, and a third, leaving Bernasconi quite confounded with so rare a talent and so rich an imagination at years so tender.
 Shortly afterwards Quirino Gasparini called on her with the words of the libretto set to different music, and endeavoured to persuade her not to sing the music of the young Mozart.
 She refused, being quite overjoyed at the arias Mozart had written for her.
 The opera had a prodigious success.

 She was in Venice at the Teatro San Benedetto in 1771–72, and in Naples at the Teatro di San Carlo in 1772–73.
 In 1778 she went to London, and appeared with Gaspare Pacchierotti in Demofonte, a pasticcio, at the Haymarket Theatre.
 She remained in London until 1780, in opera seria roles in the 1778–79 season and in opera buffa roles in 1779–1780.
 Julian Marshall wrote: "She was then a good musician, and a correct and skilful singer; but her voice was not powerful, and she was past her prime."